kevintupper/azurefed/apps/usecases/talkingpoints.md

 I could have an human interaction at any point along the entire workflow to review and approve or modify the output of the AI, I would be able to ensure that the AI is generating content that is accurate, relevant, and appropriate for the intended objective.

+=== THE TEAM

+Governance - (Legal, Compliance, Risk, Ethics, Policy) Information Technology - (Infrastructure, Security, Privacy, Support) Product - (Domain Expert, AI Developer, Data Egineer, UX/UI Designer)

+=== Using AI to Generate Content
+- How you prompt changes the output
+- It's not a "yes man".
+If you prompt, "look at this with a critical eye and tell me all the reasons this rule is not a good idea", it will do that.
+- If you say find the security flaws.
+It will do that.